ingridvmoras/ingridvmoras/README.md

 ### Current:

-- Current research topic #1
+- Malaria vector/parasite dynamics
-- Current research topic #2
+- Mathematical and computational modeling of malaria

 <!-- Topics that you haven't research yet but are intriguing to you -->
 ### Future interests:

-- Future interests research topic #1
+- Genomic epidemiology of infectious diseases
-- Future interests research topic #2
+- Immune response

 <!-- Because we are humans before researchers -->